Homeschool Advice Part 7 | Read Aloud and Read a Lot

 It was a difficult season in our church’s history, and each one of us was exerting an enormous amount of energy just to keep our heads above water and make each Sunday happen.
 And I also knew the decision had not been made as a personal slight.

 I knew that.
-Yet for some reason, my pride still felt a sting and I allowed it grow.
+Yet for some reason, my pride still felt a sting and I allowed it to grow.
 And fester.

 But my Father is good.
 He knows when I have had enough of my own way, and He is faithful to bring me back to the narrow path by His side.
 And to be honest, that part hurt, too.